 The employee's work is up to date prior to PTO.

 The employee's absence neutrally impacts the business.

 Unlimited PTO may work better with employees who manage their time well on their own because it's in the best interest of their career to do so.
 It can also help create a sense of trust in employees because their employers give them responsibility for their own work performance and judge them by the results they deliver rather than their time at work.

 The following list outlines some of the benefits of working for a company with a PTO plan:

 Compared to a traditional time-off policy with multiple categories of hours, such as vacation and sick time, it is easier to use a PTO bank that contains all accrued hours in one place.
-These policies combine vacation time, sick time and personal time, which reduces your need to offer a reason for your time off.
+These policies combine vacation time, sick time and personal time, which reduces your need for offering a reason for your time off.
 It also decreases the complexity and organization involved in separating the different types of time off, so you have more flexibility to take time off regardless of your reason.

 All employees have access to the same amount of time off based on their years of service to the company.
 Though some employers may offer additional vacation time as a reward to particular employees, PTO policies reduce the chances of showing favoritism.
 Employees all earn PTO at the same rate with the same amount of effort, depending on how long they have been with the company.

 Related: FAQs: Taking Time Off Between Jobs

 With PTO policies, specifying the reason for taking time off isn't necessary, so employees often feel more at ease.
 You can take time off for everything from chaperoning your child's field trip to taking an extended weekend or visiting the doctor.
 This is especially important when your PTO pertains to private matters within your personal life that you don't want to explain to your employer.

 Related: 13 Careers With the Most Time Off